alexkoven/alexkoven.github.io/content/authors/admin/_index.md

     date_start: 2021-11-01
     date_end: 2022-09-01
     summary: |
-      Developing fully-autonomous mission planning systems for command and control operations in the military.
+      Developed large-scale mission planning AI for US Air Force Agility Prime.
+Secured large support from more than 5 Air Force programs and military primes such as Textron.

   - position: NSF Scholar / Graduate Research Assistant
     company_name: Autonomous Systems Group, The University of Texas at Austin